 Local Freshwater Quality in Canada

-Freshwater quality was rated at 328 monitoring stations across Canada to evaluate if chemicals in water and physical properties were at levels that could harm aquatic plants and animals for the 2008 to 2010 period.
-Core stations were chosen based on their ability to represent key human pressures on water in Canada’s most populated drainage regions.
-Local stations are included to provide more local information.
+For the 2009 to 2011 period, freshwater quality was rated at 334 monitoring sites across Canada to evaluate if chemicals in water and physical properties were at levels that could harm aquatic plants and animals.Footnote These include the core sites used in the national freshwater quality indicator and additional local sites.
+Core sites were chosen based on their ability to represent key human pressures on water in Canada’s most populated drainage regions.
+Local sites are included to provide more local information about freshwater quality but are not used to assess overall freshwater quality in Canada.

-Freshwater quality at monitoring stations for the 2008 to 2010 period, Canada
+Freshwater quality at monitoring sites for the 2009 to 2011 period, Canada

 Source: Data were assembled by Environment Canada from existing federal, provincial, territorial and joint water quality monitoring programs.